 The Makers Wanted Bahamas Bowl is committed to “promoting The Bahamas and highlighting the educational and athletic opportunities for the youth of The Islands through college football …”

-That portion of the mission was realized during the 2018 bowl week as the bowl hosted two events December 19 in Nassau to give back to the children of the Bahamas, thanks to the student-athletes, coaches and spirit groups of FIU and Toledo.
+That portion of the mission was realized during the 2019 bowl week as the bowl hosted two events December 18 in Nassau to give back to the children of the Bahamas, thanks to the student-athletes, coaches and spirit groups of Buffalo and Charlotte.

 A large group of student-athletes and spirit groups from both schools visited The Ranfurly Homes for Children.
 After over 50 years, the Ranfurly Homes for Children is still a place of hope for young Bahamians.
 The home is a haven, a learning ground, a place where warm memories take shape for boys and girls whose life circumstances may have otherwise taken them on a very different path.